idec-teams/2023_Evolution_Suisse/docs/project/results.md

 <figcaption> Figure 7.
 The addition of E2A-BleoR is not sufficient to select against truncating mutations when colonies were selected for more than  48h post transformation.</figcaption>
 </figure>

+Lastly, we wanted to test whether the E2A-BleoR anti-truncation strategy was capable of selecting against truncations in practice.
+To do this, we manually introduced a stop codon, as well as a 1-bp deletion to the DNA sequence CERK1.

+Initially, we did a Y2H plate assay starting from colonies which have been grown for >48h post transformation (**Fig. 7**).
+Unfortunately, the result shows that our system wasn’t capable of successfully selecting against truncation mutations, as evidenced by yeast growth on zeocin-containing plates.

 <figure markdown>
 ![Figure8](Result_figures/Figure_8.png)
 <figcaption>Figure 8: When plated immediately post-transformation, truncation mutations are selected against by the BleoR anti-truncation system. </figcaption>
 </figure>

+We then redid the assay by plating the yeast that have just been transformed with the plasmids harbouring the Y2H system, as would be done in our directed evolution workflow (**Fig. 8**).
+This time, the truncated mutant showed notably less growth, implying that our system works.
+This is perhaps due to the leaky expression of BleoR, which might be caused by sequences in CERK1 which resemble canonical translation start sites (Monteuuis et al., 2019).
+Over time, the leaky expression could lead to the accumulation of BleoR, allowing even the truncated mutants to grow on zeocin-containing plates.
+To overcome this, we plan to introduce D25A mutation to BleoR to compromise its activity by ~ 50% (Dumas et al., 1994), which has been proven useful in counteracting leaky expression (Tominaga et al., 2021).

 <figure markdown>
 ![Figure9](Result_figures/Figure_9.png)
 <figcaption>Prediction of AvrptoB-CERK1 binding complex from AlphaFold-Multimer and Colabfold. </figcaption>
 </figure>

+We coined this system TRUST-rY2H, a reverse yeast two-hybrid (rY2H) system that is Truncation-Resistant and Universal, using Self-cleavage peptide Technology (TRUST).
+We summarised the comparison of TRUST-rY2H to some of existing rY2H methods in Table 1.

+TABLE

+**Conclusion:** Fusing BleoR to proteins along with a self-cleaving peptide has minimal effect on the protein interaction and could, with further optimisation, provide adequate truncation resistance.

 <figure markdown>
 ![Figure10](Result_figures/Figure_10.png)